enkidevs/curriculum/spreadsheets/introduction/introduction/what-are-spreadsheets.md

 ![example-img](https://img.enkipro.com/2cff4b94fcc34f489dfbd3f70e798855.png)

 A note on how this course is structured.
-In the first two workouts we'll go over what you'll get from this course, and some terminology.
+In the first two workouts, we'll go over what you'll get from this course and some terminology.
 Workout 3 onwards will start to get more practical and exciting though!

 > As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to whichever workouts are most relevant for you.